Legana/ampir/README.md

-The **ampir** (short for **a**nti**m**icrobial **p**eptide prediction **i**n **r** ) package was designed to be a fast and user-friendly method to predict AMPs (antimicrobial peptides) from any given size protein dataset. **ampir** uses a *supervised statistical machine learning* approach to predict antimicrobial peptides (AMPs).
-It incorporates a model that has been trained on publicly available antimicrobial peptide data.
+The **ampir** (short for **a**nti**m**icrobial **p**eptide prediction **i**n **r** ) package was designed to be a fast and user-friendly method to predict antimicrobial peptides (AMPs) from any given size protein dataset. **ampir** uses a *supervised statistical machine learning* approach to predict AMPs.
+It incorporates a support vector machine classification model that has been trained on publicly available antimicrobial peptide data.

 **ampir** uses protein sequences as input and produces a table with the